doingandlearning/node-training-jan-2024/readme.md

 ## Day 3: Refactor API to have a persistent backend

+- Express pt2
 - Buffers and Streams
 - Error handling
-- Interacting with the file system
+- Interacting with the file system <- Node APIs
 - Node.js and Databases